armchaircaver/Countdown-numbers-game/README.md

 The program produces all the solutions to a numbers game, and analyses some statistics relating to the solutions generated

+The program eliminates most duplicate entries, and eliminates frivolous solutions that invove multipying or deviding by one, or adding or suptracting zero.

-The program eliminates most duplicate entries, but a small number of duplicates slip through when there are strings of additions or multiplications, e.g. a+b+c+d and b+a+c+d might both appear in solutions.
+A small number of duplicates slip through when there are long strings of additions or multiplications, e.g. a+b+c+d and b+a+c+d might both appear in solutions.